Chlorogalum: Uses

 The young leaves of certain species can be used as food, but the saponins in the bulbs make these poisonous.
 However saponins are very poorly absorbed by the body and usually pass straight through, and in any case they can be destroyed by thorough cooking.
 The Miwok and Chumash people roasted and ate the bulbs as a winter food.
 In February 1847 Patrick Breen of the ill-fated Donner Party recorded that a Native American gave the starving settler some "roots resembling Onions in shape [that] taste some like a sweet potatoe[sic], all full of little tough fibres."
 Breen's son later called the roots "California soap-root"—almost certainly C. pomeridianum.

-Saponins are much more toxic to some other animals than they are to humans.
-Fish are particularly susceptible, and the bulb juices were used to kill or stun them so they could be caught easily.